lukasholcik/minesweeper-template/README.md

 current state of the cell.

 The states of the cell are listed in MinefieldCellStatus class members:
-- HIDDEN - default state of the cell
+- `HIDDEN` - default state of the cell
-- REVEALED - after clicking on the cell it shows whether there is a mine or the number of adjacent cells containing mines
+- `REVEALED` - after clicking on the cell it shows whether there is a mine or the number of adjacent cells containing mines
-- FLAGGED - you can flag the cell by shift-click if you suspect it to contain a mine
+- `FLAGGED` - you can flag the cell by shift-click if you suspect it to contain a mine

 CSS classes to be used during mine component implementation:

-- .sw-mine__button--hidden: for hidden cell
+- `.sw-mine__button--hidden`: for hidden cell
-- .sw-mine__button--revealed: for revealed cell
+- `.sw-mine__button--revealed`: for revealed cell
-- .sw-mine__button--has-mine: for revealed cell with mine
+- `.sw-mine__button--has-mine`: for revealed cell with mine
-- .sw-mine__button--flagged: for flagged cell
+- `.sw-mine__button--flagged`: for flagged cell
-- .sw-mine__button--neighbours-1 ... .sw-mine__button--neighbours-8: for revealed cells with respective neighbour counts
+- `.sw-mine__button--neighbours-1` ... `.sw-mine__button--neighbours-8`: for revealed cells with respective neighbour counts

+### Datatypes

+All used datatypes are implemented in `src/common/api.ts`.

+### Service: src/services/minefield.service.ts

+    public reveal(mine:IMinefieldCell, minefield:MinefieldData):number

+Use this method to reveal a cell on the minefield.
+Returns total number of revealed cells.

+### MinefieldData: src/common/api.ts#MinefieldData

+    public getNeighbours(cell:IMinefieldCell):IMinefieldCell[]

+Useful method for retrieval of all adjacent cells for given cell.

+## Where to start

+Start the application and read the tips on the webpage to see where to start with implementation.